EricLBuehler/mistral.rs/README.md

 - **X-LoRA**: Model id, X-LoRA ordering
 - **X-LoRA quantized**: Quantized model id, quantized filename, tokenizer id, and X-LoRA ordering

-See [this](#x-lora) section to determine if it is necessary to pass an X-LoRA ordering file, it is always necessary if the target modules or architecture changed, or if the adapter order changed.
+See [this](#x-lora) section to determine if it is necessary to prepare an X-LoRA ordering file, it is always necessary if the target modules or architecture changed, or if the adapter order changed.

 It is also important to check the chat template style of the model.
 If the HF hub repo has a `tokenizer_config.json` file, it is not necessary to specify.
 Otherwise, templates can be found in `chat_templates` and should be passed before the subcommand.